-Under the two-tiered profits tax rates regime of Hong Kong Profits Tax, the first HK\$2 million (2022: HK\$2 million) of profits of the qualifying group entity will be taxed at 8.25% (2022: 8.25%), and profits above HK\$2 million (2022: HK\$2 million) will be taxed at 16.5% (2022: 16.5%).
-The profits of group entities not qualifying for the two-tiered profits tax rates regime will continue to be taxed at a flat rate of 16.5% (2022: 16.5%).
-No Hong Kong Profits Tax was provided for the years ended 31 December 2023 and 2022 as the Group has no assessable profits derived in Hong Kong.
+Under the two-tiered profits tax rates regime of Hong Kong Profits Tax, the first HK\$2 million of profits of the qualifying group entity will be taxed at 8.25%, and profits above HK\$2 million will be taxed at 16.5%.
+The profits of group entities not qualifying for the two-tiered profits tax rates regime will continue to be taxed at a flat rate of 16.5% (2023: 16.5%).
+No Hong Kong Profits Tax has been provided for the years ended 31 December 2024 and 2023 as the Group has no assessable profits derived in Hong Kong.